 Learning a new language at an early age enriches a child's mental development and intellectual growth, creates a greater sensitivity to language and awareness of other languages spoken, and improves a child's understanding of their own native language.
-At Village Montessori our children receive weekly instruction in Spanish language development with a certified Spanish teacher.
+At Village Montessori our children receive instruction in Spanish language development with a Spanish teacher.

 Learning a new language also gives children the ability to communicate with people s/he may not otherwise have had the chance to know, opening the door to other cultures and helping a child understand and appreciate people from other countries.
 Learning a second language is incredibly stimulating for a child's brain and can help their development in many social and academic areas.